chrisguest75/docker_examples/README.md

 1. Ordering of layers
 1. onbuild
 1. Signing builds
-1. Build software using qemu and copy it in.
 1. Unpack the filesystem flattened.
 Filesystem view in a single container.
 1. Start a cgroup manually using an unpacked container.
 1. Snaps??
 1. Showing the process tree for docker (linux is easier)
 1. Cron in a container.
-1. memory restrictions and how they manifest.
 1. Can I use a cgroup command inside a container?
 1. Docker users.
 1. Binding to different networks localhost vs 127.0.0.1 or 0.0.0.0
 1. docker info
 1. docker context
 1. docker plugins.
-1. nginx letsencrypt
 1. docker manifests
 1. CRFS: Container Registry Filesystem https://github.com/google/crfs
 1. docker image history and using it to rebuild a container